uchicago-cs/chigame/frontend/vue/frontend-wiki.md

 1. Overview

     - The Vue frontend is a modern application that provides a dynamic, interactive user experience for Chigame, including features like lobbies, tournaments, forums, and user profiles.
-    - All Vue code is located in the frontend/vue directory of Chigame
+    - All Vue code is located in the frontend/vue directory of Chigame.

-2. Prereqs
+2. Requirements

-    Required software:
+    Required Software:
     - Node.js
     - npm

 3. Installation

-    Make sure when working on vue code, and to be able to run what it looks like, first...
+    Make sure when working on vue code to first:
     - cd frontend/vue

     To install Node
     Download: https://nodejs.org/

-    To install npm (should come with node by default but just in case)...
+    To install npm (should come with node by default but just in case):
     - sudo apt install npm (npm install might work)
     - (may need to run "npm i" to finish configuring)